Cgameworld/BrushSizeUnlimiter/README.md

 ![Brush Ingame](https://raw.githubusercontent.com/Cgameworld/BrushSizeUnlimiter/master/preview1.jpg)

-This mod raises the maximum size that brushes can be set to in the tool menu and the devmode panel.
+This mod raises the maximum size that brushes can be set to in the tool menu and in the developer mode panel.

-Works both ingame and in the asset editor.
+Works ingame and in the asset editor.
 The mod on default sets the maximum brush size to 10000.

 # Requirements
 - BepInEx 5